Did you know ?

 The most common multiple used in the valuation of stocks is the P/Earnings NTM multiple (Price to Earnings).
 P/E relates the current share price with the market expectations in terms of Earnings Per Share.
 This multiple is used to compare a company's market value with its earnings.
 A company with a high P/Earnings NTM is considered to be overvalued; a company with a low P/Earnings NTM is considered to be undervalued.

-The P/Earnings NTM ratio of The Southern Company is slightly higher than the median of its peer group: around 18.00.
-The company valuation of The Southern Company according to these metrics is consistent with the market valuation of its peer group.
+The P/Earnings NTM ratio of The Southern Company is higher than the median of its peer group: around 16.00.
+The company valuation of The Southern Company according to these metrics is above the market valuation of its peer group.

 Many methods can be used to value a company.
 In reality, business valuation is often a combination of these different approaches.
 One of the most widely used quantitative methods is the market multiples method.
 The market valuation is utilized generally as a primary market input, to provide an objective starting point for the valuation.
 Put simply, this method multiplies the sales or profits of a business by an industry averaged multiplier to calculate the Market Value of the business.